 PPL (PPL) Gains As Market Dips: What You Should Know

-PPL will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect PPL to post earnings of $0.41 per share.
-This would mark year-over-year growth of 46.43%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.62 billion, up 8.44% from the year-ago period.
+Wall Street will be looking for positivity from PPL as it approaches its next earnings report date.
+The company is expected to report EPS of $0.40, up 42.86% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.62 billion, up 8.44% from the prior-year quarter.

-Any recent changes to analyst estimates for PPL should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for PPL.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 2.27% lower.
-PPL is holding a Zacks Rank of #3 (Hold) right now.
+PPL currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, PPL is holding a Forward P/E ratio of 20.81.
-This valuation marks a premium compared to its industry's average Forward P/E of 20.3.
+In terms of valuation, PPL is currently trading at a Forward P/E ratio of 21.05.
+For comparison, its industry has an average Forward P/E of 20.62, which means PPL is trading at a premium to the group.

 Click to get this free report